SaschaZeGerman/loginbuddy-samples/README.md

 - `docker-compose up -d`  // to view the logging output, run it without the switch -d)
 - `docker-compose down` // once you want to stop the setup

-After launching the setup, you should find these images (docker ps -aq)
+After launching the setup, you should find these running containers (`docker ps`)

 - **saschazegerman/loginbuddy-democlient:latest** (part of this project)
   - simple applications, a Java based web application and a JavaScript based Single Page App (SPA)
 - **saschazegerman/loginbuddy-demoserver:latest** (part of this project)
   - a simple OpenID Connect server to simulate a real IDP
   - this server does some request validations, but it does not verify passwords or usernames (... for demo only)
-- **saschazegerman/loginbuddy:latest** (pulled from Dockerhub)
+- **saschazegerman/loginbuddy:latest** (build via the project *loginbuddy*)
   - this is Loginbuddy itself, deployed as standalone service in front of an IDP
-  - this is the container an application developers would use to support OIDC flows in his application
+  - this is the container an application developer would use to support OIDC flows in his application
+- **saschazegerman/loginbuddy-sidecar:latest** (build via the project *loginbuddy*)
+  - this is the Loginbuddy sidecar container
+  - applications connect to this container directly, the sidecar is not exposed to public clients, has no exposed ports
+  - in this scenario, *loginbuddy* is practically part of the application that is using it (i.e.: democlient.loginbuddy.net)
-- **saschazegerman/loginbuddy-oidcdr:latest** (pulled from Dockerhub)
+- **saschazegerman/loginbuddy-oidcdr:latest** (build via the project *loginbuddy*)
   - this is Loginbuddys container that handles dynamic registrations
-  - it works in conjunction with Loginbuddy standalone and sidecar images
+  - it works in conjunction with Loginbuddy standalone and sidecar containers

 The containers occupy these ports:

 - democlient: 80, 443
 - demoserver: 8443
-- Loginbuddy: 8444
+- loginbuddy: 8444
+- loginbuddy-sidecar, loginbuddy-oidcdr: no public ports

 These ports are needed to simulate the three party setup on a single machine.